nicoversity/unity_polyextruder/README.md

 ## How to use

-#### Import assets to Unity3D project
+#### Import assets to Unity project

-In order to add the features provided by this project to your Unity3D project, I recommend to add the assets by simply importing the pre-compiled `nicoversity-unity_polyextruder.unitypackage`.
-Alternatively, the repository directory `unity_src` features a directory titled `UnityPolyExtruder`, which contains an already setup Unity3D project (that was used to export the provided `.unitypackage` in the first place).
+In order to add the features provided by this project to your Unity project, I recommend to add the assets by simply importing the pre-compiled `nicoversity-unity_polyextruder.unitypackage`.
+Alternatively, the repository directory `unity_src` features a directory titled `Assets/nicoversity/polyextrude`, which contains all files that should be manually added to the respective `Assets` directory of an existing Unity project.

 #### PolyExtruder.cs class